NicklasPedersen/util/README.md

 int is_alpha_u(char c);
 // is used for determining whether or not the character is a numeric character int is_num_u(char c);
+// is used for determining whether or not the character is a hexadecimal character int is_hexnum_u(char c)
+// is used for converting a hexadecimal character to an integer (0-15) int get_hexnum_u(char c);
 // is used for determining whether or not the character is an alphanumeric character int is_alnum_u(char c);
 // is used for determining whether or not the character is a valid start-of-identifier character [_a-zA-Z]